 Beyond the impetus to conserve our natural resources and feed the hungry, there’s also a financial incentive for both business and consumers to stem the tide of food waste.
 According to ReFed, the financial cost of food waste in the U.S. each year is $218 billion.
 While consumers bear the lion’s share of that with $144 billion, consumer-facing businesses shouldered $57 billion, farmers $15 billion and manufacturers $2 billion.

-There’s also powerful evidence that committing resources to curbing food waste can have a direct impact on a business’ bottom line.
+There’s also powerful evidence that committing resources to curbing food waste can have a direct impact on a business’s bottom line.
 In a study of 700 restaurants, food manufacturers, retailers and hospitality companies in 17 countries, Champions 12.3 showed that for every $1 a company spent on reducing waste, it saved $14.

 In addition, 99 percent of the survey respondents experienced reduced expenses from their efforts to control FLW.
-Some of the methods used include training staff on food loss and waste reduction practices; changing food storage, handling, and manufacturing processes; changing packaging to extend shelf-life; and quantifying and monitoring food loss and waste.
+Some of the methods used include training staff on food loss and waste reduction practices; changing food storage, handling, and manufacturing processes; changing packaging to extend shelf life; and quantifying and monitoring food loss and waste.

 Teaming up to tackle food waste

-For example, Walmart reported the introduction of a new reusable, plastic egg crate which decreases damage rates while saving 39 million eggs and 5,000 labor hours per year.
-Unilever, another U.S. Food Loss and Waste Champion, developed a more natural way of preventing mayonnaise from sticking to the jar, reducing the amount left in the bottle from 13 percent to 3 percent.
+For example, Walmart reported the introduction of a new reusable, plastic egg crate, which decreases damage rates while saving 39 million eggs and 5,000 labor hours per year.
+Unilever, another U.S. Food Loss and Waste Champion, developed a more natural way of preventing mayonnaise from sticking to the jar, reducing the amount left in the jar from 13 percent to 3 percent.
 Efforts such as the U.S. Food Waste Challenge are spurring companies across the country to look for new technologies that can cut food waste in half.